Rookout/rookout-training/setup.md

 <p><img src="images/wizard-install-sdk-2.png" width="800"/><p>

 7. In the next section, you can see an example of how to import Rookout into your application.
 Take note of the **Rookout Token**.
 For now, copy and paste this token into a notepad on your computer.
-We will use this in the next section when we configure the **Rookout SDK** in our To-Do application.
+We will use this in the next section when we configure the **Rookout SDK** in the To-Do application.

 <p><img src="images/wizard-sdk-import.png" width="800"/><p>

-8. Finally, clicking next, Rookout will begin waiting for your first SDK connection.
+8. Finally, click next.
+Rookout will begin waiting for your first SDK connection.

 <p><img src="images/wizard-sdk-connection.png" width="800"/><p>